 “I wasn’t overly blown away,” Gartenberg said.
 “These guys have really been working hard and the hit both market segments they needed to with the iMac and MacBook releases.“

-in 2005, Jobs said to expect the first Intel-based computer in a year.
+When the Intel transition was first announced at Apple’s Worldwide Developers Conference in 2005, Jobs said to expect the first Intel-based computer in a year.
 Tuesday’s hardware announcements puts Apple and Intel six months ahead of schedule in the planned switch-over.

 “The process of the transition has gone very well for both companies,” Moody said.
 “We’ve had intensive engineering meetings between the two companies, so we are thrilled to get these products out.”